madmaze/pytesseract/README.rst

 * **output_type** Class attribute, specifies the type of the output, defaults to ``string``.
 For the full list of all supported types, please check the definition of `pytesseract.Output <https://github.com/madmaze/pytesseract/blob/master/src/pytesseract.py>`_ class.

+* **timeout** Integer or Float, timeout duration in seconds for the OCR processing after which pytesseract will terminate and raise RuntimeError.

 INSTALLATION
 ------------